xbach/docs/trezor-user/emergency.rst

 You have no TREZOR device and recovery seed IS available
 --------------------------------------------------------

 This can happen if you lost your TREZOR device however you have your recovery seed stored safely.
-As a first thing you should order `new TREZOR device <https://www.buytrezor.com>`_.
+As a first thing, you should order `new TREZOR device <https://www.buytrezor.com>`_.
 Consider ordering two devices directly to have one for backup in case something similar happens next time!

 After you are done with that there can be three possible scenarios: